IghaloGenesisOsasenaga/Cryptography/Enigma cipher/README.md

 - The sequence 'HRL' in example output represents a null sequence for the space ' ' character.
 - Encrypted output contains letters in groups of four, and decrypted messages contain letters and special characters in word groups.
 - This Emulator is not an exact replica of the one used in world war two.
 This emulator is a model of the **#Terminal Community**.
+- `_decrypt` method inside the `EnigmaEmulator` class might not always work as expected.

 Feel free to contribute or report issues on [GitHub](https://github.com/Genesis-js/Cryptography)